Muirfield/pocketmine-plugins/GrabBag/README.md

 #### freeze-thaw

-* hard-freeze (false): if `true` no movement is allowed.
+*  hard-freeze: if `true` no movement is allowed.
 If `false`, turning is allowed but not walking/running/flying, etc.

 #### join-mgr